 Hailed as Manchester’s hipster hotspot, the city’s Northern Quarter boasts street art that tells tales of its industrial past.
 Join Skyliner’s award-winning tour for an authentic urban experience that shines a light on the people and places behind the city’s unique art.
-Led by proud northerner Hayley Flynn, you’re sure to get a feel for local life and urban history.
+Led by proud northerner Hayley Flynn, visitors are sure to get a feel for local life and urban history.

 In Edinburgh, look to Colinton Tunnel for a kaleidoscopic subway full of dazzling rainbows and a whole host of stories to discover.
-To see Scotland’s largest mural, hop on a bike for a two wheeled adventure along the city’s Union Canal using National Cycle Network’s Route 75.
+To see Scotland’s largest mural, visitors should hop on a bike for a two wheeled adventure along the city’s Union Canal using National Cycle Network’s Route 75.

 Britain is bursting with annual events that transform industrial areas, hidden neighbourhoods and city centres into hip, creative spots.
 Often popping with cool designs, many of these festivals also welcome some of the art scene’s biggest names.

 In Paint We Trust brought bold colours and unique stories to Coventry, in Warwickshire, as part of the city’s year as UK City of Culture 2021.
 Featuring local artists and international names, the legacy of the festival lives on in the West Midlands.
-Weave through Coventry’s streets to discover splashes of colour in some of its most unique places – such as Dreph’s poignant homage to Britain’s first black theatre manager, Ira Aldridge, on the city’s Belgrade Theatre.
+Visitors can weave through Coventry’s streets to discover splashes of colour in some of its most unique places – such as Dreph’s poignant homage to Britain’s first black theatre manager, Ira Aldridge, on the city’s Belgrade Theatre.